CrimsonGetsNoHuzz/EOV-Discord-Nuker/README.md

 # tips

 **1. To get ur user id, server ID, etc. turn on dev mode, settings --> advanced --> dev mode**

+# erm
+chat the bot has to be in the server